-Expedition mechanic, plant operator and plant inspector
+Expedition mechanic, plant operator and station mechanical supervisor

 Support from the mechanical trades is essential to the day-to-day running of the station, as well as the success of many field programs.
-Quads, snowmobiles, over-snow vehicles, heavy plant and machinery all play a role in supporting successful Australian Antarctic science programmes.
+Quads, snowmobiles, over-snow vehicles, heavy plant and machinery all play a role in supporting successful Australian Antarctic science programs.

 The tasks of the mechanical services personnel are many and varied and include the repair, servicing and maintenance of all mobile machinery and small plant and equipment.
 They also operate the power houses without which the stations could not function, and provide training to other expeditioners in vehicle operation.

 As the expedition mechanic, you will maintain and operate a range of mechanical plant and equipment, and the station power generation facilities (mechanical side).
-Expedition mechanics participate in field trips, which may be for either scientific field work or operational programmes, such as automatic weather station maintenance.
+Expedition mechanics participate in field trips, which may be for either scientific field work or operational programs, such as automatic weather station maintenance.

 What will you actually do on the job?

 - Operate and maintain (mechanical side) station power generation facilities.

 - Liaise with relevant trade groups regarding power house maintenance requirements.